Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Balaji Subramanian

-Yeah, great.
 So all the best, Ganesh, and thanks for the detailed commentary.
-So my first question would be on, you know, you did mention that there will be a continuity of the strategy.
-Probably it is too early, but does that mean that, you know, the data revenue doubling target which Lakshmi had said that still holds?
-Good.
+So my first question would be on — you did mention that there will be a continuity of the strategy.
+Probably it is too early, but does that mean that the data revenue doubling target, which Lakshmi had said, that still holds good?
 That would be my first question.

 Balaji Subramanian

-So that earlier aspiration that was stated is it will be taken in a more in an organic manner and not really that you know, you know that hard aspirations that was mentioned.
-That is something you know which will.
-Which you will probably look at.
-You know, as you know you settle more into the role.
+So that earlier aspiration that was stated is it will be taken in — more in an organic manner and not really that hard aspirations that was mentioned.
+That is something which you will probably look at as you settle more into the role.
 Is that right?
 Is that the way to look at it?

 Balaji Subramanian

-My second question would be on can you throw some light on the potential opportunities from AI data centers and related on.
-In a related.
-On a related note, whether is there anything to worry about regarding the memory shortage and some of the disruption to logistics that we have seen because of the existing geopolitical situation.
+My second question would be on — can you throw some light on the potential opportunities from AI data centers and related — on a related note, whether — is there anything to worry about regarding the memory shortage and some of the disruption to logistics that we have seen because of the existing geopolitical situation?

-We’re hoping that it’s not a cancellation, it will come back strongly.
+On the demand side, we are seeing some risks.
+We have seen some events getting postponed and canceled like the F1 race in Bahrain and Saudi Arabia and the MotoGP race in Doha to later this year.
+We are hoping that it’s not a cancellation.
+It will come back strongly.
 On the demand side, that’s the impact we are seeing.
-On the cost side, we are tracking this very closely.
-Both the energy cost and anything to do with the chip related cost at this point of time.
-Except for the demand side challenges, we don’t see a big issue in the cost side challenges.
-But we are assessing this every week, every day.
-And if there is anything material we’ll come back in the next call.
+On the cost side, we are tracking this very closely, both the energy cost and anything to do with the chip-related cost.
+At this point of time, except for the demand side challenges, we don’t see a big issue in the cost side challenges, but we are assessing this every week, every day.
+And if there’s anything material, we’ll come back in the next call.
 But we will make sure that we continue to watch this very closely and make sure that you guys are briefed in the next call.

 Balaji Subramanian

-That’s actually a, you know, exciting opportunity as well.
+That’s actually an exciting opportunity as well.
 So every risk has an opportunity as well.
-So if you look at data center connectivity with the strong global backbone we have, lot of our customers are today talking to us about offering them a resilient.
-So if you look at the latest products we have launched, which is the ISO DCT DC connectivity, it actually provides a resilient network which also self provisions itself for any challenges in connectivity and also provisions bandwidth on demand.
+So if you look at data center connectivity with the strong global backbone we have, a lot of our customers are today talking to us about offering them a resilient connectivity.
+So if you look at the latest products we have launched, which is the IZO DC-to-DC connectivity, it actually provides a resilient network, which also self-provisions itself for any challenges in connectivity and also provisions bandwidth on demand.

-So the DC to DC connectivity globally is a big opportunity in India.
-You know, we expect this to be at least a billion dollar opportunity.
-By 2030 the number of data centers coming out in India is going to only explode.
-And Tata Communication is uniquely positioned to capture it because we have a pure B2B network which offers very low latency, highly resilient connectivity across various different cities.
-We also see that the concentration of DCs are going to move away from Mumbai to second tier and third tier cities, Mumbai itself.
+So the DC-to-DC connectivity globally is a big opportunity.
+In India, we expect this to be at least $1 billion opportunity by 2030.
+The number of data centers coming out in India is going to only explode.
+And Tata Communications is uniquely positioned to capture it because we have a pure B2B network, which offers very low latency, highly resilient connectivity across various different cities.
+We also see that the concentration of DC-to-DCs are going to move away from Mumbai to second tier and third-tier cities.

-We expect 10 to 1012 data centers to come up and it’s going to go up to at least we expect this to be about 4x increase in the data center bandwidth need which will come.
-And given that we have a true B2B network, we have robust data center to data center connectivity and more importantly we have the software platform on the top to do bandwidth on demand.
-The products like ISO DC to DC connectivity, it positions us well to capture this opportunity.
+Mumbai itself, we expect 10 to 12 data centers to come up and it’s going to go up to at least — we expect this to be about 4x increase in the data center bandwidth need, which will come.
+And given that we have a true B2B network, we have robust data center to data center connectivity and more importantly, we have the software platform on the top to do bandwidth on demand, the products like IZO DC-to-DC connectivity.
+It positions us well to capture this opportunity.

 Balaji Subramanian